nasa/cumulus-docs/docs/deployment.md

 ### Footnotes:

-[^stack]: Creating the deployer role and the iam  actions require more permissions than a typical AWS user will have and should be run by an administrator.
+[^1]: Creating the deployer role and the iam  actions require more permissions than a typical AWS user will have and should be run by an administrator.

+[^2]: The API root can be found a number of ways.
+The easiest is to note it in the output of the app deployment step.
+But you can also find it from the `AWS console -> Amazon API Gateway -> APIs -> <prefix>-cumulus-backend -> Dashboard`, and reading the url at the top "invoke this API"

-[^earthdata]: To add another redirect URIs to your application.
+[^3]: To add another redirect URIs to your application.
 On EarthData home page, select "My Applications" Scroll down to "Application Administration" and use the edit icon for your application.
 Then Manage -> Redirect URIs.

-[^apiroot]: The API root can be found a number of ways.
-The easiest is to note it in the output of the app deployment step.
-But you can also find it from the `AWS console -> Amazon API Gateway -> APIs -> <prefix>-cumulus-backend -> Dashboard`, and reading the url at the top "invoke this API"